joelhawksley/identity/talks/2021/slides.md

 ^ Is the view complex, with many different possible states?

-^ If so, we use a component.
-Otherwise, we don't.
+^ If so, we might use a component so we can unit test all of the permutations.

+^ Otherwise, we don't.

 ^ PAUSE